How Do You Clean A Fibreglass Pool?

 Use A Pool Cover

 One of the easiest ways to prevent your fibreglass pool from getting stained is to use a pool cover.
 If you are pressed for time, invest in a good quality pool cover as it will stop dirt, leaves, and other debris from falling into your pool, reducing the need to clean it often.
+So do i really need a pool cover?

 Only Use Products Designed For Fibreglass Pools